Martin Eric Ain: Biography

 Ain was born in the United States and spoke English as a first language.

 In May 1984, pioneering extreme metal band Hellhammer dissolved, but two of its members, guitarist/vocalist Thomas Gabriel Fischer and bassist Martin Eric Ain, went on to form Celtic Frost in June and release their debut, Morbid Tales, in November of that same year.
-This was followed by Emperor's Return ,To Mega Therion in 1985, arguably their most influential record, which did not feature Ain on bass, but stand-in musician Dominic Steiner.
+This was followed by Emperor's Return and To Mega Therion in 1985, arguably their most influential record, which did not feature Ain on bass, but stand-in musician Dominic Steiner.
 Ain returned after the album was recorded.
 In 1987, the band released the highly experimental Into the Pandemonium.

 After a subsequent North American tour, financial trouble, personal tension between the band members and an ill-fated relationship with their record label led to the dissolution of the band.
 Six months later, Thomas Gabriel Fischer reformed the band with a new line-up, of which Ain was left out, and went on to record the widely derided Cold Lake in 1988.
 Ain returned once again for the recording of Vanity/Nemesis in 1990, the band's last original album for several years.

 Celtic Frost re-formed in 2001 and released the critically acclaimed Monotheist in 2006, before ultimately disbanding following frontman Tom Gabriel Fischer's departure in 2008.

 Ain died on October 21, 2017, following a heart attack.